 Safety Considerations

-Successful automated assembly line automation requires careful attention to control logic, sensor integration, and safety practices.
-By following these guidelines and industry standards, automotive facilities can achieve reliable, efficient operations with minimal downtime.
+Successful automated assembly line automation in automotive requires careful attention to control logic, sensor integration, and safety practices.
+By following these industry-specific guidelines and standards, facilities can achieve reliable, efficient operations with minimal downtime.